 Additionally, you will hear from current medical students about how they used MedEntry to obtain excellent scores on the UCAT, as well as what to expect from studying at university.
 It is an invaluable opportunity to first-hand tips from people who have gone through it all before, and to be able to ask any burning questions you might have about the UCAT or university!

 The course aims to demonstrate the best principles and strategies needed to succeed in the UCAT.
 Students attending the workshop attempt short mini-tests in each UCAT section to give the students hands-on experience and allow the lecturer to clearly demonstrate the application of speed and accuracy techniques to each type of question found in the UCAT.

 Further benefits of the MedEntry UCAT workshop include:

-- Learn how to use the LMS efficiently and effectively
+- Learn how to use the OLP efficiently and effectively

 - Invest in your future by enhancing your thinking skills that will be useful throughout your career

 - Interact with other like-minded students which will help develop your thinking skills